RoarkCats/damodpack-1-islands/README.md

 - Only commit file changes
 - Do not commit all configs, only new/changed files
 - Do not commit mods
-- When updating the modlist, only commit `manifest.json` and `modlist.html`
+- When updating the modlist, only commit `manifest.json` and `modlist.html` from the modpack export

 ## Committing Changes
 0. Fetch and/or pull changes from repo before starting